 - Passport number

 SECOND, we require a deposit of $211.00 USD per person in order to purchase your entrance to Machu Picchu and train ticket.
-You can make you deposit by clicking on the VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER or PAYPAL symbols on the top of our home page, or you can click on the VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER or PAYPAL symbols on our booking page.
+You can make you deposit by clicking on the PAYPAL symbols on the top of our home page, or you can click on the PAYPAL symbols on our booking page.

 WHAT ABOUT THE BALANCE?

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many ATMs within the historical center to withdraw money.
-You can also pay by VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER and PAYPAL.
-To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.
+You can also pay by PAYPAL online but you will have to pay a 5.5% service charge, charged by PAYPAL.
+To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address email@example.com to complete the payment.

 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

-Unfortunately No. Once the tickets have been bought the government does not allow any changes, so we cannot change any departure dates after the tickets have been purchased.
+Yes, but with some restrictions.
+Once the tickets for the Inca Trail have been bought, the government does not allow any changes, so we cannot change any departure dates after the tickets have been purchased.
 Tickets are also non transferable nor refundable.
-If you cancel your Sacred Valley & 1 Day Inca Trail to Machu Picchu the deposit is not refundable at all!
+You must pay for new Inca Trail permits if you need to change the date.
+If you cancel your Sacred Valley & Short Inca Trail Tour Package the deposit is not refundable at all!